eoinomurchu/tinyga/README.md

 ### Generation Loop ###

-Loop from generation 0 while less than the total number of generations and the best inidividual evaluated has a fitness &gt; 0.
+Loop from generation 0 while less than the total number of generations and the best individual evaluated has a fitness &gt; 0.

    * Evaluate/Call fitness function
    * Print stats